 During the fall months, polar bears congregate along the southern shoreline of Hudson Bay waiting for the sea ice to freeze.
 At that point they leave land for the winter season to hunt on the ice.

 The ideal time to see polar bears around Churchill is during October and November.
 In particular, early November (when we schedule our trips) is widely considered to be the perfect time to look for bears.

-You also have an excellent chance of seeing arctic foxes hunting on the tundra.
-It is not uncommon to see numerous foxes everyday; sporting their white, winter pelage.
+You also have an excellent chance of seeing arctic foxes, silver foxes, and red foxes hunting on the tundra.
+It is not uncommon to see numerous foxes everyday; sporting their beautiful, snow white, winter pelage.
 Arctic foxes are another species that is best photographed from ground level.